nuxeo/nuxeo-platform-indexing-gateway/README.md

 #### Blobs management

-SOAP badly handles Blob content and MTOM as caused a lot of incompatibilites.
+SOAP badly handles Blob content and MTOM as caused a lot of incompatibilities.
 So the current WebService uses a very simple approach :

  - use JAXB byte[] serialization in base64 : that is clearly not a good idea for performances and memory management

- - send a REST url that can be used by the client to download the Blobs outside of the SOAP envelop
+ - send a REST URL that can be used by the client to download the Blobs outside of the SOAP envelop

 The choice of the format is left to the client via a boolean flag (useDownloadUrl).